Hari OM'S all as need be said! YAM xx

 I thought you meant my Mom....☺ If anyone is interested in her, she is housetrained, doesn't bark much, eats lots, and drinks WAY too much rootbeer......Takers, contact me at 1-800-877-8787Kisse,sRuby ♥

 We completely agree :)

 AMEN!!
 My sissy Cinderella was 6-8 when she came to live with us, and her time with us was AMAZING.
 We wouldn't trade it for the WORLD.

 Welcome to The Book of Barkley.
 This blog was created for more memories of Barkley as well as updates on Abby the Senior rescue Lab,who we adopted in 2014.Stop in and say hello.
 100% of book sales are donated to animal rescue organizations across the U.S. and Canada and Search Dog Foundation.
-If you have a non-profit animal organization and would like autographed copies of the book for fundraisers or a blog post featuring your organization please contact me at firstname.lastname@example.org
+If you have a non-profit animal organization and would like autographed copies of any of my three books for auction fundraisers or a blog post featuring your organization please contact me at email@example.com